Read This First

 The live pressure includes moral realism, moral non-realism, divine command theory, human rights language, and the risk of smuggling an ought into premises that only describe what is.

-The anchors here are One odd take on morality is that if there is no morality, we have no, Steel-Man of the Position, and Critique for Logical Coherence.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep One odd take on morality is that if there is no morality, we have no, Steel-Man of the Position, and Critique for Logical Coherence in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Ethics branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.